 Call the Shellfish Safety Hotline before harvesting

 The Oregon Department of Agriculture's (ODA) shellfish biotoxin hotline is toll free and is updated immediately when shellfish toxins reach the alert level.
-The hotline is your best source for up-to-date shellfish beach closure information.
+The hotline is your best source for up-to-date clam, crab, and mussel closure information.